symmy596/SurfinPy/docs/source/README.rst

     :alt: Build Status

 This is the documentation for the open-source Python project, `surfinpy`.
-A library designed to facilitate the generation of publication ready surface phase diagrams from ab initio calculations.
+A library designed to facilitate the generation of publication ready phase diagrams from ab initio calculations.
 `surfinpy` is built on existing Python packages that those in the solid state physics/chemistry community should already be familiar with.
 It is hoped that this tool will bring some benfits to the solid state community and facilitate the generation of publication ready phase diagrams (powered by Matplotlib.)

 The main features include:

-1. **Method to generate 2D surface phase diagrams as a function of chemical potential.**
+1. **Method to generate surface phase diagrams as a function of chemical potential.**

    - Generate a diagram as a function of the chemical potential of two adsorbing species e.g. water and carbon dioxide.
    - Generate a diagram as a function of the chemical potential of one adsorbing species and a surface species e.g. water and oxygen vacancies.
    - Use experimental data combined with ab initio data to generate a temperature dependent phase diagram.

-2. **Method to generate 2D surface phase diagrams as a function of temperature and pressure.**
+2. **Method to generate surface phase diagrams as a function of temperature and pressure.**

    - Use experimental data combined with ab initio data to generate a pressure vs temperature plot showing the state of a surface as a function of temperature and pressure of one species.